cramleets/dclmn/wp-content/plugins/formidable/readme.txt

 = Can I create a payment form? =

 Yes!
-We make it easy to accept payments using Stripe, PayPal, and Authorize.net.
+We make it easy to accept payments using Stripe, Square, PayPal, and Authorize.net.

 Our Stripe integration helps you quickly accept credit card payments online.
 Our PayPal forms allow you to accept PayPal payments, subscriptions, and donations online.